-- (1) The final Written Preliminary Examination plus the reviews - (2) Proposal on thesis work. - This is the proposal that was developed during the Proposal Writing Course and submitted for a final grade. - The proposal can be revised before submission to the committee.
+(2) Proposal on thesis work.

+This is the proposal that was developed during the Proposal Writing Course and submitted for a final grade.

+The proposal can be revised before submission to the committee.

 It must include one additional aim that you developed independently (i.e. not in consultation with your advisor).
 The Specific Aims page should be modified accordingly and the new aim should not exceed 2 pages.